akalswl14/careerup-backend/README.md

-# CareerUp
+# JobUp

-The Backend of CareerUp
+The Backend of JobUp

 ## Installation